Measurement of Trustworthiness of the Online Reviews: Discussion

-\section{Conclusions and Limitations}
+\subsection{Conclusions and Limitations}

 The paper gives an analytical tool to measure rationality using a rationality pattern function and to identify the trustworthiness/consistency level of the third party involved in the online/electronic commerce markets.
 The paper has a few limitations.
-These are- (i) The agent is allowed to select only one object from the set $ A $ or the set $ S $ consists of only one object, (ii) The agent is buying only for himself or herself from his/her account, and (iii)If the set $ X $ consists of more than four objects, then any two objects would not be compared because a four steps choice problem has been considered.
-The inclusion of more objects, while creating lists, by the consumer could provide a future scope of study through an extension of the model, where $ n>4\&t>2 $.
-If there are more than four objects then there must be an option for the decision-maker to create extra choice sets/sub-choice sets accordingly.\\ \textbf{Conflict of interest statement} :\\ On behalf of all authors, the corresponding author states that there is no conflict of interest.
+These are- (i) The agent is allowed to select only one object from the set $ A $ or the set $ S $ consists of only one thing, (ii) the agent is buying only for themself from their account, and (iii)If the set $ X $ consists of more than four objects, then any two objects would not be compared because a four-step choice problem has been considered.
+Including more objects while creating lists by the consumer could provide a future scope of study through an extension of the model, where $ n>4\&t>2 $.
+If there are more than four objects, then there must be an option for the decision-maker to create extra choice sets/sub-choice sets accordingly.\\